J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 The CodeQL query shall achieve the following objectives:

 - Search for `RemoteFlowSources` and identify them as tainted sources.
-- Filter out *String* type RemoteFlowSources and exclude any other data types.
+- Filter out *String* type RemoteFlowSources and exclude other data types.
 - Search for DB query execution functions provided by the `JdbcTemplate` class.
 - Check if the node path is being passed as a first parameter to the previously mentioned query execution functions, if so, raise them as sinks.
 - Define the `SQLInjectionValidator` class as a sanitizer so we limit false positive flow paths.